 Marvel at unparalleled views of the Chicago skyline while learning about the history and practice of sailing from the Windy’s knowledgeable and creative crew.
 After some instruction, practice hoisting the sails yourself.
 Don’t forget the camera!

-There you have it – some of our favorite things to do in Chicago with kids.
+There you have it.
+Our list of some of the top things to do in Chicago with kids during your vacation.